1986 Porsche 944 Turbo hatchback coupe

 Porsche released its Turbo version of the 944 for the 1986 model year, marking yet another step in the evolution from the original 95 bhp (!)
 924 “nearly a Volkswagen” design, which dated from 1976.

-The 944 Turbo featured a turbocharged and intercooled version of the standard 944’s 2.5 liter/151 ci inline 4 that produced 217 bhp.
-New forged pistons were included along with a strengthened gearbox and standard external oil coolers for both the engine and transmission.
+The 944 Turbo featured a turbocharged and intercooled version of the standard 944’s 2.5 liter/151 ci inlin-four that produced 217 bhp.
+New forged pistons were included, along with a strengthened gearbox and standard external oil coolers for both the engine and transmission.

 Despite some major turbo lag, performance was quite good for the mid-1980s: Car and Driver managed to get a 0-60 time of 6.1 seconds and a top speed of 157 mph, though they noted that the base price of almost $30,000 might freeze out some previous 944 customers.